laila-chammaa/realtime-chat-app/README.md

 ### In the future:
-Might work on a light mode, dark mode, and adding some tests with jest.
+Might work on a light and dark mode, and adding some tests with jest.